sa9/ngscat2/README.md

 ngsCAT2: a tool to assess the efficiency of targeted enrichment sequencing
 =======================================

+# Fork Update
+Changed libraries version (some 6 years old) to work on Mac M3 chips (Aug 2024).

+It also required to install hdf5 as prerquist to tables

+`brew install hdf5`

 # Requirements
 This instructions are for debian based linux distributions such as: Ubuntu, Linux mint, Lubuntu...